RossmoorUU/rossmooruu.github.io/index.md

         {% endfor %}
         <div class="row">
             <h2>Upcoming Events</h2>
+            <p>Here are some events that may be of interest.
+They are not necesarily affiliated with
+            Rossmoor UU.</p><hr>
             {% for event in site.data.events %}
             <div class="col-12 col-md-4">
                 <h3 style="text-align: center;">{{ event.title }}</h3>